GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling

-A second important feature is scalability.
-Because \methodname{} only requires per-coordinate discrete optimization and per-group scales, its memory footprint is close to that of a standard scalar PTQ approach such as GPTQ or AWQ.
-This allows us to directly apply \methodname{} to massive Mixture-of-Experts models such as Kimi-K2 and its newer 2.5 variant, where the codebook training and per-block updates required by vector-quantized methods become prohibitively expensive, and where second-generation methods have so far not been applied.
+Since \methodname{} only requires per-coordinate discrete optimization and per-group scales, its memory footprint is close to that of a standard scalar PTQ approach.
+This allows us to directly apply \methodname{} to massive Mixture-of-Experts models such as Kimi-K2/2.5, where the codebook training and per-block updates become prohibitively expensive.
 To our knowledge, \methodname{} is the first method to obtain low-bit, close-to-lossless quantization of trillion-parameter MoE models using a fully scalar, kernel-compatible format.

-\paragraph{Summary.} Overall, our results suggest that the accuracy gap between scalar and second-wave quantization techniques is, to a large extent, an \emph{optimization} gap rather than a representational one: most of it can be closed by better discrete optimization within the standard scalar format, without giving up kernel compatibility or scalability.
-The remainder of the paper is organized as follows.
-Section~\ref{sec:related} discusses related work in post-training and extreme quantization.
-Section~\ref{sec:method} introduces our notation, the Gumbel-Softmax relaxation, and the ternary, $2$-bit, and general $b$-bit instantiations of \methodname{}.
-Section~\ref{sec:experiments} presents experimental results on dense Llama models and on Kimi-K2/2.5, and Section~\ref{sec:conclusion} concludes.

-\section{Related Work}
+\section{Related work}

-\paragraph{Post-training quantization (PTQ) for LLMs.} PTQ addresses the problem of quantizing a pre-trained model without the need for costly re-training.
-LLM.int8() \citep{llmint8} showed that quantizing 99.9\% of features to INT8 while keeping the outliers in 16-bit achieves significant memory and runtime improvements. \citet{gptq} introduced GPTQ, which uses second-order information to minimize layer-wise quantization error based on the Optimal Brain Surgeon framework \citep{obs}, while AWQ \citep{awq} used activation statistics to identify and protect a small set of weights.
+Early post-training quantization (PTQ) methods such as LLM.int8() \citep{llmint8} showed that quantizing 99.9\% of features to INT8 while keeping the outliers in 16-bit achieves significant memory and runtime improvements. \citet{gptq} introduced GPTQ, which uses second-order information to minimize layer-wise quantization error based on the Optimal Brain Surgeon framework \citep{obs}, while AWQ \citep{awq} used activation statistics to identify and protect a small set of weights.
 Outlier-aware formats \citep{spqr, owq} suggest keeping a small set of outlier weights in high-precision.
 More recently, rotation-based methods have emerged, enabling near-lossless 4-bit quantization of weight, activations, and KV cache \citep{quarot, spinquant, flatquant}.
 As discussed, vector/codebook methods target 2-bit compression or less while retaining full-precision execution, where QuIP \citep{quip}, QuIP\# \citep{quipsharp}, QTIP \citep{qtip}, AQLM \citep{aqlm}, and PV Tuning \citep{malinovskii2024pv} are strong baselines.